SmokinCaterpillar/pypet/doc/source/index.rst

 Moreover, *pypet* offers a new data container which lets you access all your parameters and results from a single source.
-Data I/O of your simulations and analyses becomes a piece of cake!
+Data I/O of your simulations and analyses become a piece of cake!

 Latest version: `0.2b.0`_